 Become a Fleet Apprentice and undertake regular placements at our train care depots across London.

-Applications for this role are open now for a September 2020 start.
+Applications for this role are open now for an April 2021 start.

 How long: 3 years

 - 5 GCSE’s A*-C/ grade 4 or above (or equivalent) including Maths and English language.

 - To be 18 years of age by 1 October 2021 to be eligible for this scheme

 - Creative and innovative

 London Underground plays an essential role in our city’s development.
 Our network covers 253 miles, serving 275 stations and carriers more than five million passengers per day.